google/earthengine-community/tutorials/extract-raster-values-for-points/index.md

 ### zonalStats(fc, params) ⇒ `ee.FeatureCollection`

-`zonalStats` is a function for reducing images in a image collection by regions defined in a feature collection.
+`zonalStats` is a function for reducing images in an image collection by regions defined in a feature collection.
 Note that reductions that return null statistics are filtered out of the resulting feature collection.
 Null statistics occur when there are no valid pixels intersecting the region being